Roman Imankulov

 Opportunistic Refactoring

 You know developers solve business problems with code.
-Taking this literally, you are so busy working on new features that you often find yourself making implementation shortcuts.
-Under the pressure of the product team, you don’t have time to get back and clean it up.
+Taking this literally, you are so busy working on new features that you often find yourself taking implementation shortcuts.
+Under the pressure of the product team, you don’t have time to go back and clean it up.

 You know, in the long run, this is not sustainable.
-Shortcuts of the code inevitably make product quality degrade.
+Code shortcuts inevitably make product quality degrade.
 Still, while evident in hindsight, the idea is hard to sell to product folks.

 So, what can you do about it?
 I found that opportunistic refactoring works great to balance product work with tech debt elimination.

 I learned about the techniques and borrowed the term from the brilliant deck Workflows of refactoring by Martin Fowler.
-I noticed that I usually share this presentation early as I join a team.
+I noticed that I usually share this presentation early when I join a team.

-Opportunistic refactoring techniques combine the product work and address the tech debt
+Opportunistic refactoring techniques combine product work and address tech debt

 Litter-pickup refactoring.
 When you come across an ugly piece of code or a suboptimal pattern, you clean it up.
 Sometimes, it’s referred to as the boy-scout rule: “Always leave the code better than you found it.”

 Comprehension refactoring.
-Often, you must figure out what current code is doing more than working on the change.
+Often, you must figure out what the current code is doing before working on the change.
 As you build a mental picture, spend some time moving that understanding back into the code.
-It would be easier to figure out next time for you or your colleagues.
+It will be easier to figure out next time for you or your colleagues.

 Preparatory refactoring.
 As summarized by Kent Beck, “for each desired change, make the change easy (warning: this may be hard), then make the easy change.”

 Does it work for your own code?
-It may sound that you do litter-pickup or comprehension refactoring for the code written by others.
-I found that very often, I use these techniques for my proper code, even for the code that I wrote relatively recently — maybe, just as recent as a few weeks ago.
+It may sound like you do litter-pickup or comprehension refactoring for code written by others.
+I found that very often, I use these techniques for my own code, even for code that I wrote relatively recently — maybe, just as recently as a few weeks ago.

-It may feel that refactoring slows down the progress.
+It may feel like refactoring slows down the progress.
 As someone who tried it once and then embraced it, I assert that the opposite is true.
 The benefits of constant refactorings are noticeable even in the short run.
-In the long run, their accumulated positive effect is getting even more prominent.
+In the long run, their accumulated positive effect becomes even more prominent.
 Introducing a culture of small and constant changes makes engineers happier and reduces friction between product and engineering teams.

 Things to read